 She is PI of many clinical trials at MVCC in both gynaecological and colorectal cancers and Chief investigator of the METRO-BIBF and OSCAR trials; she is also planning a number of trials utilising immunotherapy in addition to chemoradiation (anal cancer) and in advanced ovary cancer.

 Marcia Hall is a member of the National Cancer Research Institiute (NCRI) Ovarian Cancer subgroup and participant of the Guideline Development Group for Ovarian Cancer convened under the umbrella of NICE.
-Since 2018, she is the co-chair of the ESMO Educational Publications Working Group.
+She is a member of the Educational Publications Working Group (Deputy Chair: 2018-2021).

 Her professional aims are to care effectively for her patients with cancer, using evidence-based medicine where available and offering research trials of drugs and/or techniques in areas of controversy, or involving new developments.